trcrsired/Portable-Cpp-Guideline/README.md

 ## Walled Gardens

 Walled Garden Operating Systems are those that typically block executables from running and also prevent users from installing alternative operating systems by blocking bootloaders.
-Examples of Walled Garden Operating Systems include Android, iOS, the now-deprecated Microsoft Universal Windows Platform, and Windows S mode.
+Examples of Walled Garden Operating Systems include Android, iOS, ChromeOS, the now-deprecated Microsoft Universal Windows Platform, and Windows S mode.
 These operating systems typically operate by running all software as apps, rather than traditional executables and programs.

 ### Beware Walled Gardens